DR. MICHAEL SHERMER

 DR. CALEB LACK

-Caleb W. Lack, Ph.D. is an Assistant Professor of Psychology and Counseling Practicum Coordinator in the Department of Psychology at the University of Central Oklahoma and Co-author of Critical Thinking, Science, and Pseudoscience- Why We Can’t Trust Our Brains.
+Caleb W. Lack, Ph.D. is an Assistant Professor of Psychology and Counseling Practicum Coordinator in the Department of Psychology at the University of Central Oklahoma, a licensed clinical psychologist and co-author of the book Critical Thinking, Science, and Pseudoscience- Why We Can’t Trust Our Brains.

-Dr. Lack’s clinical interest in evidence-based practice developed while in graduate school for Clinical Psychology at Oklahoma State University and during his pre-doctoral internship in Clinical Child/Pediatric Psychology at the University of Florida.
-He specializes in the treatment of children and adults with anxiety disorders (particularly obsessive-compulsive disorder), psychological assessment, and has extensive experience with persons with chronic tics and Tourette’s Syndrome.
-He has consulted for and been interviewed by local, national, and international media outlets.
+He serves on the editorial board of several scientific journals and is a peer-reviewer and grant reviewer for national agencies.
+He has a clinical interest in evidence-based practice and specializes in the treatment of children and adults with anxiety disorders, psychological assessment, and has extensive experience with persons with chronic tics and Tourette’s Syndrome.
+He has been consulted and interviewed by various media outlets.

 DR. CHAD WOODRUFF

-Dr. Woodruff is a Social Neuroscientist and author: The Neuroscience of Empathy, Compassion, and Self-Compassion
+Dr. Woodruff is a Social Neuroscientist and author of the book The Neuroscience of Empathy, Compassion, and Self-Compassion.

-Much of his research focuses on Batson's Empathy-Altruism hypothesis in which failure to adopt another person's perspective is related to greater personal distress and the subsequent effect on the EEG signals believed to reflect the activity of mirror neurons.
-These are neurons that not only code the intentions of an individual, but also seem to reflect the intentions of those with whom the individual interacts: active guessing compared to passive observation.
+His research focuses on understanding the brain mechanisms underlying empathy, sympathy, compassion, and religious belief, using electroencephalography (EEG) to measure various brain signals.
+He particularly focuses on Batson's Empathy-Altruism hypothesis, which posits that failure to adopt another person's perspective leads to greater personal distress and the subsequent effect on EEG signals believed to reflect the activity of mirror neurons, which not only code the intentions of an individual but also seem to reflect the intentions of those with whom the individual interacts.

-Among the most important findings in his laboratory are that putative mirror neuron activity has a complicated relationship with empathy in which one’s empathic abilities increase with the ability of his/her mirror neuron systems ability to distinguish self from other (self-other discrimination).
+His lab typically employs 10-15 students who participate in all aspects of the research process, and among his most important findings are that putative mirror neuron activity has a complicated relationship with empathy in which one's empathic abilities increase with the ability of his/her mirror neuron systems ability to distinguish self from other (self-other discrimination).